scaleway/serverless-api-framework-python/.github/CONTRIBUTING.md

 - What value does this feature bring to end users?
 - How urgent is the need (nice to have feature or need to have)?
-- Does this align with the goals of `serverless-api-project`?
+- Does this align with the goals of `serverless-api-framework-python`?

 ### Submit code